- Debra McDonough, Assistant Vice President, Center for Online Learning and Teaching, SNHU

 - Alexis Morton, Assistant Director of Faculty Engagement, SNHU

-- Moderator: Cary Brown, Higher Education Programs Director, IMS Global Learning Consortium
+- Moderator: Cary Brown, Higher Education Programs Director, 1EdTech Consortium

 Learn from your peers at Southern New Hampshire University as they explore the best online teaching practices, emphasizing what to do once teachers are acclimated to the online space.
 Presenting are leaders responsible for faculty training and development, faculty engagement, and academic technology.